bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 ![my alt text](/docs/images/my_image.png)
 ```

-The alt text is required, it is used as support for diabled readers, search engines and other tools.
+The alt text is required, it is used as support for disabled readers, search engines and other tools.
 Use a text that describes the contents of the image.

 ### Links